MrTWrecks0208/Scrubadub/README.md

 <details>

 <summary>🧼 Scrubbed Output</summary>

-The **Scrubbed Output** pane is on bottom-left hand side of the screen below the Source Input pane.
+The **Scrubbed Output** pane is on the bottom left-hand side of the screen below the Source Input pane.
 The Scrubbed Output pane displays the real-time result produced by executing your active rules against the source text.

 ### Copy
 - Click the **`Copy`** button in the output panel header to copy the entire scrubbed text directly to your clipboard.